 Standard Grant Application Process

 The Community Children’s Services Fund and the Community Mental Health Fund use a virtually identical process by which 501(c)(3) non-profit organizations can apply for funding.
 The two tax funds initiate the process on alternate years so there is never more than one tax fund RFP active at a time.
-There are four distinct phases in the standard process:
+There are three distinct phases in the standard process:

 Immediately after Board funding decisions are made, contracts are prepared.
 The month of June is dedicated to the contracting process, and all efforts are made to ensure that contracts are reviewed and properly executed in time for projects to begin implementation by July 1 (the first day of the new fiscal year).

 Below is the standard timeline for applying for MHB tax funds, either through the Community Mental Health Fund or the Community Children’s Services Fund.